aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 You can edit the data in external workbooks the same way you make changes to the contents of internal workbooks.
 When an external workbook cannot be loaded, an exception is thrown.

-This Java code is an implementation of the described process:
+This PHP code is an implementation of the described process:

 ```php
   // Creates an instance of tthe Presentation class